We've come a long way since cold calling to gauge potential clients' interest, thanks to new software and technology.

 If you haven't begun exploring customer experience management (competing acronyms are currently CXM and CEM), you need to get in gear.
 Omnichannel marketing is an established concept, but marketing and sales teams aren't yet prepared to handle such a large responsibility.

 To do so, lead generation needs to move beyond a simple CRM tracking single-source leads.
-Inbound calls to the customer service and sales teams need to funnel into the same CXM as Google Adwords impressions and email subscription click throughs.
+Inbound calls to the customer service and sales teams need to funnel into the same CXM as Google Ads impressions and email subscription click-throughs.

 With the proper SaaS tools in place, your team can begin to analyze data, further segment your audiences, and create more nuanced fleshed out customer avatars.